 If You're Concerned About a Speech Delay

 Watch for any sign of a major speech delay in your baby, and talk with your doctor if you sense there's a problem.
 A speech delay can happen for a number of reasons, but the earlier a speech problem in babies is diagnosed, the more time you'll have to correct it and help your child reach their full potential before school age.
 After consulting with your pediatrician, here are things to do to help with delayed speech:

 - Have a hearing test done.
 As many as three out of 1,000 newborns have hearing loss, which can cause delayed speech development.
 Most states require a hearing screening in the hospital right after birth.
-Take your baby in for a full hearing exam by age 3 months if he or she doesn't pass the initial hearing screening.
+Take your baby in for a full hearing exam by age 3 months if they don't pass the initial hearing screening.

 - See a speech-language pathologist.
 A SLP can diagnose and treat specific speech, language, or voice disorders that delay speech.
 Treatment may include giving parents tips and games to improve speech problems in babies and improve a child's language skills.